-One thing that you should definitely not do is to immediately throw away anything that is not zero waste compliant.
-Plastic jars, bottles, clothes, furniture, etc, just because you now see it as waste.
+One thing that you should definitely not do is to throw away anything that is not zero waste compliant immediately.
+Plastic jars, bottles, clothes, furniture, etc., just because you now see it as waste.

-The most zero-waste conscious thing to do is to decide what is the most environmentally friendly of dealing with it.
-This is usually to use it until it is all used up or it breaks beyond repair then access your options.
+The most zero-waste-conscious thing to do is to decide what is the most environmentally friendly of dealing with it.
+This is usually to use it until it is all used up or breaks beyond repair, then access your options.

 4. Make A Visual Trash Audit

 Get to know your waste.
-Take the first week to observe what it is your buying, what is in your using, and what it is you are throwing away.
+Take the first week to observe what it is your buying, what it is in your use, and what it is you are throwing away.
 Knowing this will help you to make lasting plans for the future.